jjeanius/rails_project_sales_commission_application/spec.md

 Specs:
 - [x] Using Ruby on Rails for the project
 - [x] Include at least one has_many relationship:
    · An employee has many sales
    · A product has many sales

 - [x] Include at least one belongs_to relationship:
    · A sale belongs to an employee; A sale belongs to a product

 - [x] Include at least two has_many through relationships · An employee has many products through sales
    · A product has many employees through sales

-- [x] Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients)
-- [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
+- [x] The "through" part of the has_many through includes at least one user submittable attribute,  is to say, some attribute other than its foreign keys that can be submitted by the app's user sales migration table has attribute other than the foreign keys

-- [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
+- [x] Include reasonable validations for simple model objects:

+    1. class Employee < ApplicationRecord
+        validates_uniqueness_of :email, presence: true
+        validates_uniqueness_of :name,  presence: true
+        validates :region, :presence => true, :on => :update validates :position, :presence => true, :on =>:update

+    2. class Product < ApplicationRecord
+        has_many :sales
+        has_many :employees, through: :sales
+        validates :name, uniqueness: true, allow_blank: false
+        validates  :description, presence: true, allow_blank: false

+    3. class Sale < ApplicationRecord
+        validates :employee_name, presence: true
+        validates :product_name, presence: true
+        validates :sales_rate, presence: true
+        validates :quantity, presence: true
+        validates :commission_rate, presence: true

-- [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [x] Include a class level ActiveRecord scope method:  region
 - [x] Include signup (how e.g. Devise)
 - [x] Include login (how e.g. Devise)
 - [x] Include logout (how e.g. Devise)
 - [x] Include third party signup/login (how e.g. Devise/OmniAuth)
-- [x] Include nested resource show or index (URL e.g. users/2/recipes)
+- [x] Include nested resource show or index
+        URL /employees/1/sales/1
-- [x] Include nested resource "new" form (URL e.g. recipes/1/ingredients/new)
+- [x] Include nested resource "new" form
+        URL /employees/1/sales/new
-- [x] Include form display of validation errors (form URL e.g. /recipes/new)
+- [x] Include form display of validation errors

 Confirm:
-- [ ] The application is pretty DRY
+- [x] The application is pretty DRY
-- [ ] Limited logic in controllers
+- [x] Limited logic in controllers
-- [ ] Views use helper methods if appropriate
+- [x] Views use helper methods if appropriate
-- [ ] Views use partials if appropriate
+- [x] Views use partials if appropriate